8 Ways To Increase Employee Productivity In The Workplace

-Since the past decade, increasing employee productivity has been the heart of the success of today's workplaces.
+Since the past decade, increasing employee productivity has been the heart of organizational success.

-In spite of today’s influx of varying technology in the workplace like AI, automation, outsourcing, and other software systems; a huge chunk is still people.
+Despite today's influx of varying technology in the workplace like AI, automation, outsourcing, and other software systems, a huge chunk is still people.

 Motivating your employees to increase productivity may seem difficult.
-Workforce productivity isn’t as simple as time tracking their breaks or putting a stop to the time spent on inevitable social networking.
+Workforce productivity isn't as simple as time tracking their breaks or limiting the time spent on inevitable social networking.

-Constant distractions around the workplace and time spent in social networking, rob your team of their focus and thus lowering the productivity output.
-This has a direct effect on the success of your organization.
+Constant distractions around the workplace and time spent in social networking rob your team of their focus, thus lowering productivity output.
+It has a direct effect on the success of your organization.

-However, no one factor is going to result in off-the-charts increase of employee productivity.
+However, no one factor is going to result in an off-the-charts increase in employee productivity.

-But introducing certain changes in the working environments, steadily, will definitely show some surprising results.
+But introducing slow changes in the working environments will show some surprising results.

 8 Key Strategies To Improve Employee Productivity

-Here are 8 ways through which you will surely see a positive productivity output from your workforce:
+Here are eight ways through which you will surely see a positive productivity output from your workforce:

 Time spent on meetings is one of the biggest obstacles to employee productivity.
 Yet we continue to schedule them, attend them and inevitably complain about them.

-Almost 47% of employees complained that the time spent on meetings were the number one time-waster during work hours, as reported by Atlassian.
+Almost 47% of employees complained that the time spent on meetings was the number one time-waster during work hours, as reported by Atlassian.

 Meetings prove to be great interrupters when employees get pulled out of their "zone" during work hours.
 Only to hear information that could have easily relayed through an email.

-Also, consider the fact that employees spend an additional amount of time to prepare for a meeting (read “waste time”) instead of focusing on getting their actual job done.
+Also, consider that employees spend an additional amount of time preparing for a meeting (read "waste time") instead of focusing on getting their actual job done.

 But if you must conduct a meeting, do it as Steve Jobs did.